-Wildlife expert Gordon Buchanan has worked on some of our favourite nature docuentaries and has spent time with polar bears in their natural habitat.
-He joined us to talk about Arctic Home, our campaign with the World Wildlife Fund (WWF) to help protect the polar bears’ future.
+Wildlife expert Gordon Buchanan has worked on some of our favourite nature documentaries and has spent time with polar bears in their natural habitat.
+He joined Coca-Cola Great Britain to talk about Arctic Home, our campaign with the World Wildlife Fund (WWF) to help protect the polar bears’ future.

 What was it like getting close to the polar bears?

 Spending time in the Arctic really was the fulfilment of a lifetime’s ambition.
 They are, beyond any doubt, the most impressive animals I have spent time with.
 It was a tough place and a tough species to follow – fear and fascination in equal measures.

 When I was in a mother’s den (after she had left, of course), it felt incredibly intimate even though she was long gone.
 It was a simple snow hole, but it was where she had spent the previous six months, giving birth to and suckling her cubs.

 They are stunningly beautiful, much more so in the flesh.
 They not only look impressive, they live extraordinary lives in one of the most extreme environments on the planet.
 The Polar regions are one of the few parts of the planet that humans struggle to survive in, but for polar bears, it’s home.

 Why is Arctic Home so important?